 Rockhampton’s central location along major north, south and west transport and freight infrastructure routes, its proximity to major mining and resource development, and the large customer base and labour force all have the potential to drive growth and prosperity.

-The strategic location of the Fitzroy River, as well as other major water bodies and rivers in Central Queensland, uniquely positions Rockhampton to take advantage of horticultural opportunities, widely accepted as the fastest growing segment in global food production.
+The strategic location of the Fitzroy River, as well as other major water bodies and rivers in Central Queensland, uniquely positions Rockhampton to take advantage of horticultural and aquaculture opportunities, widely accepted as the fastest growing segment in global food production.

 With a resilient and stable economy, affordable cost of living for residents and businesses, a subtropical climate and a large regional airport providing connectivity, Rockhampton holds a number of critical enablers to seize new opportunities and strengthen its economic diversity.